Ruth Bryan Owen

 Ruth Bryan Owen is a stellar example of the kind of difference Florida women can make as elected officials.
 And Ruth’s List was founded to elect more trailblazers like her to office in Florida.

-Help Ruth’s List Florida put more progressive Democratic women in office!
+Help Ruth’s List Florida put more progressive, pro-choice Democratic women in office!